 The day of and the day after surgery, it’s best to coordinate and pre-plan any rides and transportation that you will need.
 Beyond that, like recovery time, when you can begin driving after glaucoma surgery will depend on the patient or the surgery, with some patients reporting that they feel comfortable driving within a week, and others prefer to wait for up to two months.

-Other necessary precautions
+Other necessary precautions after glaucoma surgery

 When asked about glaucoma surgery, we often receive questions such as, “Is glaucoma surgery dangerous?” and “Is there pain after glaucoma surgery?”
 Glaucoma surgery is a common procedure and regarded as safe with minimal pain during recovery.
+We also receive many questions about proper precautions after glaucoma surgery.

 - Don’t rub or scratch your eyes.
 It’s common for vision to be blurry for a few days after glaucoma surgery, as well as for your eyes to sometimes feel itchy.
 Whatever you do, resist the temptation to rub or scratch your eyes.